Tooleybuc

 Be Amazed at the Second Largest Mallee Root

-Marvel at the Giant Mallee Root, the largest stump in NSW and the second largest in the world, according to the Guinness World Records.
-Take in the rare and endangered Dinosaur Ant on display at the Tooleybuc Sports Club — both fascinating pieces of natural history.
+Discover a piece of natural wonder with a visit to the Giant Mallee Root — the largest in NSW and the second largest in the world, as recognised by Guinness World Records.
+While in town, step inside the Tooleybuc Sports Club to view the rare and endangered Dinosaur Ant on display — two fascinating sights to explore on a crisp Winter’s day.

 Celebrate Historic Engineering